The Invitation to Discipleship

 Children aged 2-3 year old will be in D21, children aged 4-5 year old will be in C19 where each class will have a time of play and Bible Stories.

 Sing & Play, a time for preschoolers and their favorite caregivers, to come play in the Fellowship Hall with 8 different stations to choose.
-We will be resuming on Fridays for the fall starting on Sept.
-15 through Dec.
-1, with 2 sessions that will last 45 minutes each (one at 9:30-10:15am; and the other at 10:30-11:15am)
+We have 2 sessions that will last 45 minutes each (one at 9:30-10:15am; and the other at 10:30-11:15am)

 Questions?
 Contact Youth Coordinator, Chrissy Hoffner